Best Paid Substack Newsletters 2026 (Top 15 by Revenue)

 Slow Boring — Matt Yglesias

 Matt Yglesias — co-founder of Vox and one of the original political bloggers — publishes five paid posts per week covering economics, housing policy, immigration, and political strategy.
-At $10/month, Slow Boring is one of the most prolific paid newsletters on the platform, and Yglesias has built a readership that spans the political spectrum.
-His ability to make wonky policy topics genuinely engaging is what keeps subscribers renewing.
+At $10/month, Slow Boring is one of the most prolific paid newsletters on the platform.
+Press Gazette reports at least 13,000 paying subscribers, implying annual revenue above $1.04 million.
+Yglesias has built a readership that spans the political spectrum, and his ability to make wonky policy topics genuinely engaging is what keeps subscribers renewing.

 Kyla's Newsletter — Kyla Scanlon